Trump, under pressure to honor McCain, orders flags to half-staff - Journal du Cameroun

 Trump’s initial silence about McCain underscored the isolation of the US leader and fueled criticism that he is incapable of bringing a divided nation together even as it mourns a man widely seen as an American hero and a political icon.

-In Phoenix, where a week of tributes to McCain was soon to get underway, Rick Davis, the two-time presidential candidate’s former campaign manager, confirmed that Trump would not be attending the funeral.
+In Phoenix, where a week of tributes to McCain was soon to get under way, the two-time presidential candidate’s former campaign manager Rick Davis confirmed that Trump would not be attending the funeral.

-The president himself said Vice President Mike Pence would speak at a ceremony honoring McCain at the US Capitol on Friday.
+However, Vice President Mike Pence is set to speak at a ceremony honoring McCain at the US Capitol on Friday.

-White House chief of staff John Kelly, Defense Secretary James Mattis and National Security Advisor John Bolton would represent the administration at his services, he added.
+White House chief of staff John Kelly, Defense Secretary James Mattis and National Security Advisor John Bolton will represent the administration during services.

 – ‘Tribal rivalries’ –

-In Phoenix, Davis read a posthumous statement from McCain that did not spare Trump.
+In Phoenix, Davis read a posthumous statement that made a final jab at Trump.

 “We weaken our greatness when we confuse our patriotism with tribal rivalries that have sown resentment and hatred and violence in all the corners of the globe,” McCain said.